 - Take & Makes for teens in grades 6-12 are available on the first Monday of each month.

 - Kits can be picked up after 3:00pm in the library foyer.

 We're always updating our Teen Calendar with new programs, so be sure to check out the full listing HERE.

 Book Review Bloggers

-> Book reviews serve the community by helping others find the right reading materials.
-If you love to read and want to share your opinions, you can join our Teen Book Review Crew!
+Book reviews serve the community by helping others find the right reading materials.
+If you love to read and want to share your opinions, you can join our Teen Book Review Crew and earn volunteer service hourse at the same time!
 All you need to do is read a book in the library's YA or Adult fiction collections, and do a write-up including a brief summary and your opinions.
 You'll submit all reviews and edits via email, making this a great opportunity for teens with busy schedules.
 Finished reviews will be published right here on the library's Book Review Blog on our website!

-> - Read Reviews on the blog here: Teen Book Review Blog
+- Read Reviews on the blog here: Teen Book Review Blog